 Contribute to the SOS Save our Curlews Appeal

-The interim results of Curlew monitoring in 2020 highlight yet again the need to implement a wide-ranging Save our Curlews campaign.
-We still need to raise a substantial amount to complete all the planned project work in 2021.
-Further funding applications will be made between now and spring 2021, as the opportunities present themselves.
+The results of project work in 2021 and the results of Curlew monitoring in 2020, outlined above, highlight yet again the need to implement a wide-ranging Save our Curlews campaign.
+We still need to raise a substantial amount to complete all the planned project work from 2022 onwards.
+Further funding applications will be made between now and spring 2022, as the opportunities present themselves.
 If anyone knows of any funding opportunities, or grant-making bodies we can approach, please let us know.

 The main fund-raising drive will take place in the autumn, but readers are encouraged to make their donations as soon as possible.

 Saving England’s Lowland Eurasian Curlews

 An article on behalf of the South of England Curlew Forum (Colwell et al, BB May 2020) describes the population of about 500 pairs in the areas monitored by Forum members, and the related conservation efforts.
 Shropshire’s estimated 130 pairs (in 2018) is more than one-quarter of the south of England total.
 The article can be found here.

 It also refers to the new national charity, Curlew Action (www.curlewaction.org) to promote best practice and support the work of the Forum and Curlew conservation nationally and internationally.
 In recognition of the urgency and critical nature of Curlew Action’s objectives, SOS has made a donation of £2500 to the charity, as the SOS-sponsored ‘Save Our Curlews’ campaign will benefit from the work of Curlew Action through its advocacy, educational activities and practical conservation tools.
 However, readers are encouraged to give priority to the local appeal.